An Introduction to tseffects: Dynamic Inferences from Time Series (with Interactions)

 both the dependent and independent variable in levels.
 (The GECM

-calculations provided by ts.ci.gecm.plot
+calculations provided by GDRF.gecm.plot assume this

 correctly specified GECM and use the variable translations between the

-GECM and ADL to define the coefficient in ADL terms.)
-We will use these
+GECM and ADL to define the coefficient in ADL terms.
+These translations

-time-series effects from the underlying model.
+interest from the underlying model.

 with the following elements: